 (click on charts to enlarge images)

-I will be providing updates on this U.S. Dollar situation regularly as it deserves very close monitoring…
+I will continue providing updates on this U.S. Dollar situation regularly as it deserves very close monitoring…

 The Special Note summarizes my overall thoughts about our economic situation